algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 ## d.
 Product and Technical Requirements

 Product requirements :
-- They want news that are displayed by TVS or monitors.They want that when they connect the tvs or the monitors, the webpage will be display directly.
+- They want news that are displayed by TVS or monitors.
+They want that when they connect the tvs or the monitors, the webpage will be display directly.

 Technical requirements :
 - Following the company's need, **ALGOSUP** was required to buy a mini windows computer and a monitor.
 The other choice was to use a smart TV, but we think that with this solution there is a problem of security because employees can change the tv's channel.